 The control panel features the following 5 AC outlets:

-Due to the featured twist-lock L14-30R receptacle, the GP7500EDF is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.
+As it features a twist-lock L14-30R receptacle, the GP7500EDF is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.

-The dimensions of the Generac GP7500EDF, which are L27.2 x W27 x H27.1 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
-The design is ideal for rough environments and demanding outdoor use.
+The design of the Generac GP7500EDF is a typical, open frame, with the dimensions of L27.2 x W27 x H27.1 in, offering support and stability and enabling the possibility of raising it above ground level.
+The device has been designed for tough environments and demanding outdoor use.

 The GP7500EDF also benefits from Generac’s COsense® carbon monoxide monitoring.
 This technology senses and manages CO output and shuts down the unit when necessary, to protect you from CO poisoning.

-While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the Generac GP7500EDF, the following accessories are also included: oil, propane hose, battery charger and funnel.
+Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Generac GP7500EDF's package also includes these accessories: battery charger, propane hose, funnel and oil.

 The Generac GP7500EDF is EPA-approved and CARB-compliant.
 It can therefore be sold and purchased in all 50 states, including California.